mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

    will have the associated tag in the database changed to the string specified in the call to :code:`update_metadata`.
 The default is to do nothing to any existing tag (i.e. the tag is not updated).

+Finally, we note that you should consider carefully if a database update is the right algorithm for what you want to do.
+Database updates are always a slow operation relative to most calculations that can be posted as Metadata.
+Any operation we know of that can be reduced to operations on Metadata attributes (e.g. computing epicentral distance from source and receiver coordinates) can always be done faster inline with custom python functions or one of the set of operators described in the section of this manual titled `:ref:Header Math<_header_math>`.